 What is ibrutinib?

-Ibrutinib is used to treat mantle cell lymphoma (MCL).
+Ibrutinib is also used to treat chronic graft-versus-host disease.

-Ibrutinib is usually given after at least one other medication has been tried without success.
+Ibrutinib is usually given after other treatments have failed.

 Ibrutinib may also be used for purposes not listed in this medication guide.

 ibrutinib can make it easier for you to bleed.
 Contact your doctor or seek emergency medical attention if you have easy bruising, unusual bleeding, or any bleeding that will not stop.
 You may also have bleeding on the inside of your body, such as in your stomach or intestines, or in your brain.